 First, Look at Debt

-The first step in the hunt for the best investment option is to consider potential returns.
+The first step in the hunt for what is the best investment option is to consider potential returns.
 For example, many investors, if not all investors, would like the chance to earn 16.7% guaranteed for a year.
-Well, if you carry a balance on your credit card, paying that down will be the best way to earn a large return.
+Well, if you carry a balance on your credit card, paying that down will be the best way to earn a large best return on investment.

 Over the long run, stocks deliver an average gain of about 10% a year.
 The exact number used in the average depends on the time period used in the calculation and whether or not dividends are included in the return.